Cycle Count or Physical Inventory?

 Once you complete your physical inventory, you now have a starting point.
 Some companies don’t count their inventory again until their next physical inventory – sometimes a year later.
 I do not recommend this approach.

-Cycle counting helps maintain inventory accuracy throughout the year and can be handled a couple different ways.
+Cycle counting helps maintain inventory accuracy throughout the year and can be handled a couple of different ways.
 How you handle cycle counting will depend on your number SKU’s, the value of your inventory and whether or not you have the resources to commit to inventory accuracy.

 If your company has 1200 SKU’s to manage, you could choose to cycle count 100 each month, which means counting approximately 5 SKU’s each business day.
 One or two people can generally do that on a part-time basis.
 This approach allows you to count every one of your SKU’s during the year.
 If managed and controlled correctly, this method of cycle counting will help next year’s physical inventory go smoothly.
 Some companies that employ this cycle counting methodology do it instead of an annual inventory.